 Do you have a few spare hours to donate to your community?

-1) 2016-8165 On September 2nd a theft from vehicle was reported to have occurred in the 200 block of Corfield Street in Parksville.
-The complainant advised that during the early morning hours culprits entered her unlocked vehicle and rummaged through her centre console and glove box.
-A small quantity of change and their gate remote control was stolen.
+1) 2016-9286 On October 1st, a theft from vehicle was reported to have occurred on Ponderosa Drive in Parksville.
+The complainant advised that during the early morning hour’s culprits gained entry into his vehicle and rummaged through the centre console and glove box.
+Nothing appeared to have been stolen.

 Readers in Port Alberni and Kelowna have written this week to comment on drivers who stop to turn left between intersections and are then involved in collisions with drivers overtaking from the rear.
 In Port Alberni this is occurring in a downtown business district with straight road and a posted speed limit of 50 km/h.

 1) 2016-9057 On September 24th, a mischief to vehicle was reported to have occurred in the 100 block of Alberni Highway in Parksville.
 The complainant advised that while at work her vehicle was keyed in the company parking lot.

 It was easy to tell that the first day of fall came yesterday.
 All I had to do was check my e-mail inbox and count the bright ideas to remind everyone to remember to turn on their lights when driving in the darkness and poor weather conditions.
 It’s an important thought because your vehicle’s lights not only help you see, they help other road users to see you.